Recovered for Our Clients.

 These damages compensate for emotional and psychological losses:

 If the wrongful death was caused by extreme negligence or intentional misconduct, the court may award punitive damages to punish the responsible party.
+A lawyer for wrongful death in Orlando can review the facts of your case to see what damages you may be entitled to claim.

 To better understand how wrongful death cases work, consider this example: